Allegations about adults who work with children

 - failure to protect or report a safeguarding concern

-- involvement with Children’s Services, such as care proceedings or Child Protection Plans, for own children
+- involvement with Children’s Services for own children.
+For example, care proceedings or Child Protection Plans

 - domestic abuse